Friday, July 31, 2020

 Posted by Anoop Verma at 6:48:00 PM

-The knowledge that we get through the faculties of reason or intellect is partial—this knowledge will tell us about the material aspects (how much, from what, from where, when, and how), but it will not tell us about the values (moral or immoral; sublime or corporeal; artistic or vulgar; certain or doubtful).
-We cannot have full understanding of existence through the use of reason or intellect; we have to look at another resource to fulfill our need for understanding the values, and that resource is faith.
-Faith is not opinion; it’s not the conclusions that we reach by rigorous application of reason or intellect—it’s something different, something quite unique.
+The knowledge that we get through the faculties of reason or intellect is partial.
+This knowledge will tell us about the material aspects (how much, from what, from where, when, and how), but it will not tell us about the values (moral or immoral; sublime or corporeal; artistic or vulgar; certain or doubtful).
+We cannot have full understanding of existence through the use of reason or intellect.
+We have to look at another resource to fulfill our need for understanding the values, and that resource is faith.
+Faith is not opinion.
+It is not the conclusions that we reach by rigorous application of reason or intellect—it’s something different, something quite unique.

 Sunday, July 5, 2020

 At a cosmic level there is a conflict between physics (matter) and biology (life)—physics, as we understand it, says that the universe had a beginning (Big Bang) and it will come to an end when all its energy gets exhausted (Big Crunch).
 But biology wants to know that if the universe, with all life in it, will one day end, then why did life evolve?
 The question is: Should the considerations of physics be allowed to override the interests of biology?
-Physics (matter) is concerned with only the mathematical and scientific outcome, but biology (life) wants to transcend the mathematical and scientific in the hope of existing forever.
+Physics (matter) is concerned with the mathematical and scientific aspects, but biology (life) aspires to transcend the mathematical and scientific so that it might exist forever.

 Posted by Anoop Verma at 7:15:00 PM

-If there is a serious military confrontation between the USA and China, the USA will ultimately win, but in a generally peaceful or “cold” confrontation between the two nations, China has a clear advantage.
-In the last thirty years, China has made several inroads into American society; they control a chunk of American art, movies, academia, media, big business, and politics—in a “cold” confrontation, the Americans will not be united, as they will be in a serious military confrontation, and so they will be fighting not only the China that exists outside their borders but also the pro-China elements who hold commanding positions in their own society.
+If there is a serious military confrontation between the USA and China, the USA will ultimately win, but in a peaceful or “cold” confrontation between the two nations, China has a clear advantage.
+In the last thirty years, China has made several inroads into American society.
+The Chinese control a chunk of American art, movies, academia, media, big business, and politics.
+In a cold confrontation, the Americans will not be united, as they will be in a serious military confrontation, and so they will be fighting not only the China that exists outside their borders but also the pro-China elements who hold commanding positions in their own society.